Featured Comment:

 What is Kombu Bonito Awase Dashi?

-The most popular awase dashi combination is dried bonito flakes and kelp.
-The bonito flakes give it a rich taste, while the kelp adds a subtle sea flavor and lightens it up.
+The classic and most common awase dashi combination uses dried bonito flakes (katsuobushi) and kombu kelp.
+The bonito flakes give the stock a rich, smoky flavor, while the kelp adds a subtle sweetness and brightness.

 How The Umami is Created